legalize-dev/legalize-nl/nl/BWBR0025316.md

 **F 5125**

-**Onderwatergeluidschade beperkende apparatuur**
+**Onderwatergeluidsschadebeperkende apparatuur**

 **F 5129**

-**Verjagingsapparatuur voor vogels en vleermuizen bij windmolens**
+**Verjagingsapparatuur voor vogels of vleermuizen**

 **A 5140**

 **Moerasbed- of helofytenfilter**

-Toelichting: Moerasbed- of helofytenfilters die gebruikt worden voor het zuiveren van afvalwaterstromen uit de agrarische sector kunnen gemeld worden onder A 2145, B 2345, of B 2346.
+Toelichting: Moerasbed- of helofytenfilters die gebruikt worden voor het zuiveren van afvalwaterstromen uit de agrarische sector kunnen gemeld worden onder A 2145, A 2345, of A 2346.

 Filters voor de zuivering van industrieel afvalwater of effluent komen niet in aanmerking.